Diseases Search

-A human mind is a very powerful instrument, and what has gone wrong when it is completely uncooperative to turn off?
+A human mind is a very powerful instrument, but what has gone wrong when it is completely uncooperative to turn off?
 Have you ever had to repeat a simple conversation over and over again, and were totally unable to simply forget it?
 Overthinking is an epidemic of the contemporary world.
 We are overloaded with information, high performance, and unending concerns.
-Overthinking is what most people consider a character defect, but it is a call to help from your nervous system.
+Overthinking is what most people consider a character defect, but it is a call for help from your nervous system.
 The Ayurvedic way of telling you that the subtle energies in your body are far too disbelievingly out of tune is a racing mind that will never stop.

-Such an imbalance may begin minimal but at times it may get out of control into a disruptive force.
+Such an imbalance may begin minimally, but at times it may get out of control into a disruptive force.
 It influences your concentration ability, the digestion rate of your stomach, and your sleep pattern.
 The mind and the body are intertwined and inseparable.
 The physical body starts to suffer a lot when the mind has been caught in a loop of worrying.
 We should look into the causes of overthinking and how the old-time, tested Ayurveda can assist you to achieve permanent mental calm and stabilisation.

 What Is Overthinking According to Ayurveda?